 Though mountain climbing is not allowed on Mount Kailash, you can take a 3-day Kailash Kora to closely feel the spirit of the holy mountain by joining a Mount Kailash Tour.

 Once you book your Kailash tour with us, we will handle all the details for you, including applications for all required travel documents.
 We provide the 100% guaranteed Tibet Permit for all our customers.
 Now, it’s time to get to Mount Kailash!

 How Close Can I get to Mount Kailash?

-Since mountain climbing is not allowed in Mount Kailash, the best way to get close to the holy mountain is to trek to Mount Kailash.
+The best way to get close to the holy mountain is to trek to Mount Kailash.
 The Classic Mount Kailash kora takes 3 days, during which you can see the summit of Mount Kailash from different angles up close.
 Mount Kailash Inner kora will take you to reach the 13 Golden Chortens and Saptarishi Cave, which is the highest point that pilgrims and tours are allowed to visit.

 See why Kailash can't be climbed and the best way to touch and feel the holy mountian